aryan-r22/Stress-Detection_Social-Media-Articles/README.md

 - **Twitter Full**: Consists of stress and non-stress related tweets, collected from Twitter.
 - **Twitter Non-Advert**: Consists of the denoised version of the **Twitter Full** dataset.

-The details about the dataset may be directly referred to from the study.
+The details about the datasets may be directly referred to from the study.

+## Other Files
+Code files for data preprocessing and finetuning DistilBERT on stress detection are also provided.
+The files are:

+- **distilbert_train.py**: Finetuning script for DistilBERT.
+- **distilbert_eval.py**: Evaluation script for DistilBERT.
+- **reddit_preprocessing.py**: Preprocessing script for Reddit dataset.
+- **twitter_preprocessing.py**: Preprocessing script for Twitter dataset.

+The automated annotation code may be provided on request to the authors.

 ## Citation
 ```